lucapau/restaurant_webapp/README.md

    ![Restaurant Page](restaurantpage.PNG)

-2. **Restaurant Pages**:
+2. **Restaurant Creation**:
-   - Click on a restaurant to view its page, which includes:
+   - Click on a restaurant owner to view its page, which includes:
-     - Reviews from other users.
-     - Restaurant location displayed via an interactive map.
-     - Menu and additional details.
+     - Creation of restaurant, including location, menu and other details.

    ![Restaurant Signup Page](restaurantsignup.PNG)